-Ultimately, the only way to determine if you are an ideal candidate for dental implants is to schedule a consultation with your local dental implant specialist.
+Ultimately, the only way to determine if you are an ideal candidate for dental implants is to schedule a consultation with your local dental implant dentist.
 During your consultation, an exam and dental x-rays will allow your dentist to determine if dental implants are an ideal choice for you.
 Based on their findings, they will also be able to tell you whether a bone graft is needed or if zygomatic implants are recommended.

 The transition from dentures to dental implants: